stuffmatic/microdsp-zephyr-demos/README.md

 # microdsp Zephyr demos

-This is a collection of demos showing how to do real time, full duplex audio processing on a microcontroller using [Zephyr](https://zephyrproject.org/) ([nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html])), the [microdsp](https://github.com/stuffmatic/microdsp) Rust library and a [WM8758b](datasheets/1811051126_Cirrus-Logic-WM8758CBGEFL-RV_C323840.pdf) audio codec.
+This is a collection of demos showing how to do real time, full duplex audio processing on a microcontroller using [Zephyr](https://zephyrproject.org/) ([nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html])) and the [microdsp](https://github.com/stuffmatic/microdsp) Rust library.

-The demo apps are written in Rust and contained in the [`microdsp_demos`](microdsp_demos) crate.
+The demo apps are written in Rust and contained in the [microdsp_demos](microdsp_demos) crate.
 They have been tested with nRF Connect SDK v2.1.2 and the following boards

 * [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK)
 * [nRF5340 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF5340-DK)